On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Race Representations Fail to Generalize across Prompts

-There is evidence in mechanistic interpretability for certain concepts being generalized across different contexts. \citet{arditi2024refusal} ablate a single ``refusal direction'' across all layers and token positions to bypass models' safety mechanism. \citet{anthropic_golden_gate_claude} activates a set of features related to the Golden Gate Bridge to get Claude to mention it in all conversations.
-Given this evidence and our promising debiasing results, we examine whether the race subspace in \admissions is also universal and generalizes across different settings.
-To our surpirse, we find this to not be the case.
+There is evidence in mechanistic interpretability for certain concepts being generalized across different contexts. \citet{arditi2024refusal} ablate a single ``refusal direction'' across all layers and token positions to bypass models' safety mechanism. \citet{anthropic_golden_gate_claude} activate a set of features related to the Golden Gate Bridge to get Claude to constantly mention it in conversations.
+Given this evidence and our positive debiasing results, we examine whether the race subspace in \admissions is also universal and generalizes across different settings.
+To our surprise, we find this to not be the case.